dirkleas/miditoyz/README.md

 a collection of command line (cli) hacks (h4x) for your midi song collection, initially focusing the [Yamaha Clavinova CVP-809GP](https://usa.yamaha.com/products/musical_instruments/pianos/clavinova/cvp-809gp/index.html)

-why? are you sitting on a collection of a bunch of folders full of midi files purchases, scavanged, or inherited? here are some tools to wrangle and enjoy them
+why? are you sitting on a collection of a bunch of folders full of midi files purchases, scavenged, or inherited? here are some tools to wrangle and enjoy them. great collections are free of duplicate copies of songs stashed in multiple places with different file names -- this project can help with that. big collections need to be cataloged and easily searched with simple ways to create song playlists which reference, but don't make more copies of your songs -- again, this project has your back!

+the key is "ingesting" your songs into a new, cleaned up, cataloged collection. one thats finished, and it can take a while depending on the size of your colection, your can play or "stream" songs from your computer to your piano from playlists. yes, you can auto-play a bunch of songs one after another. say goodbye to digging for a song from your piano's console, pressing play, and cueing one more (rinse and repeat)...

 these goodies are located in the `bin` project directory: